laurenbrown14/GVSU-CIS350-WLFZ/docs/software_requirements_specification.md

-# Functional and Non Functional Requirements
+# **Functional and Non Functional Requirements**

+## **Overview**

+This document is for SRS, or Software Requirements Specification.
+It goes over our functional requirements by function, then the non functional requirements

 ## **Functional**